 Presentation: Fetus with raised nuchal translucency

-In some circumstances, having a raised nuchal translucency can be an indication of an underlying genetic condition.
+Having a raised nuchal translucency can be an indication of an underlying genetic condition in a fetus.

 Example clinical scenario